heremaps/gluecodium/docs/lime_idl.md

 #### Numeric literals

 Integer decimal literals are supported, e.g. `10`, `-42`.
 Floating-point literals are supported, both with and without the exponent, e.g. `3.14`, `1.41e-2`.
-No suffixes are currently supported for neither of those two literal kinds, the specific type of the literal is determined from the declaration of the field or the constant where the literal is used.
+The specific type of the literal is determined from the declaration of the field or the constant where the literal is used.

+An integer decimal literal followed by a time unit suffix (e.g. `500ms`) is recognized as a `Duration` type literal.
+Supported time unit suffixes are `d`, `h`, `min`, `s`, `ms`, `us`, and `ns`.

 Binary, octal or hexadecimal integer literals are currently not supported.